Cyprus Intellectual Property (IP) regime (Cyprus IP box) of less than 2.5% corporation tax as modified (Nexus modified approach)

 - 80% of any income generated from Cyprus Intellectual property company owned by Cypriot resident companies (net of any direct expenses) is exempt from Cyprus Corporation Tax

-- 80% of profit generated from the disposal of Cyprus Intellectual Property owned by Cypriot resident companies (net of any direct expenses) is exempt from Cyprus Corporation Tax
+- 80% of the profit generated from the disposal of Cyprus Intellectual Property owned by Cypriot resident companies (net of any direct expenses) is exempt from Cyprus Corporation Tax

 - Any expenditure other than acquisition costs, interest, immovable property and parables to third parties will be claimed as deduction from Cyprus Intellectual Property income.